Navigating Employee Termination for Non-Performance: What Legal Steps Should We Follow?

 Madhu.T.K

-No bond will say that the employer will be bound to keep a non performer.
-Always the bond will be in favour of the employer also.
+No bond will state that the employer is obligated to retain a non-performer.
+Typically, the bond will also favor the employer.

 Regards,